ersinaksar/ersinaksar/README.md

 - :speech_balloon: &nbsp;I like to talk about **Web 3.0** **Python** **Flutter** **SmartContracts** and **JavaScript**
 - :mailbox: &nbsp;Ask me about anything, I am happy to **help**
 - :computer: &nbsp;Connect with me on **[LinkedIn]**
+- :airplane: Final Year Project: INVESTIGATION OF THE EFFECTS OF WING DESIGN ON FLIGHT TIME, MANEUVERABILITY AND VELOCITY (VSTALL) IN FIXED WING UAV **[FinalYearProject]**
 - 📔 You can reach the **[Medium]** articles here
 - :beer: support me **[Patreon]**
 - :coffee: support me **[buymeacoffee]**